-Share-based compensation expense recognized in the Consolidated Statements of Operations is based on awards ultimately expected to vest and is reduced for estimated forfeitures.
+Share-based compensation expense recognized in the CONSOLIDATED STATEMENTS OF INCOME is based on awards ultimately expected to vest and is reduced for estimated forfeitures.
 Share-based compensation guidance requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods, if actual forfeitures differ from those estimates.
-Pre-vesting forfeitures were estimated to be approximately 5 percent for the year months ended December 31, 2011, based on historical experience.
+Pre-vesting forfeitures were estimated to be approximately 5 percent for the year ended December 31, 2012, based on historical experience.